OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 Now when you log in and click on Notes & Discrepancies, you will see the new status of the Discrepancy, closed.
 The colour of the flag is now black.

+# An example of a discrepancy

 When data-entry is complete and all Discrepancies have been solved, then the CRF can be marked as Complete.
 You do this by going to the last tab of the CRF.
 Next to the buttons "Save" en "Exit" is a check-box "Mark CRF Complete".

 On ticking this check-box, a pop-up window appears with a warning message:

 After clicking the OK-button, you must save the CRF.
 If you do not save the CRF, it will not be marked as Complete.

+# The status of a CRF and of an Event

 An Event can have different statuses.
 These are indicated by icons and these icons are used for Events and for CRFs, which can be confusing.
 We'll first discuss the status of a CRF.